-7.5.1 During 2021-22, the thrust shall be on following areas:
+7.5.1 During 2022-23, the thrust shall be on following areas:

-- a) Water source sustainability permissible works under Mahatma Gandhi NREGA to support Jal Jeevan Mission and also to accord priority for development of spring-sheds in hilly regions. - b) Enhancing fodder availability through pasture land development works permissible under Mahatma Gandhi NREGA. - c) Creation of individual assets that lead to sustainable increase in incomes.
-These works will include animal shed, farm ponds, plantations, vermi/ NADEP composting pits, dug wells, fish drying yard, land development. - d) Upgradation of existing Rural Haat.
+- a) Water source sustainability permissible works under Mahatma Gandhi NREGA to support Jal Jeevan Mission and to accord priority for development of spring-sheds in hilly regions. - b) Creation of individual assets that lead to sustainable increase in incomes.
+These works will include animal shed, farm ponds, plantations, vermi/ NADEP composting pits, dug wells, fish drying yard, land development, biogas plant, bamboo plantation, development of Pastureland. - c) Construction and rejuvenation of Amrit Sarovar.

 7.5.2 Construction of Anganwadi Centres (AWC) - AWC may be taken up under Mahatma Gandhi NREGA using appropriate labour intensive and cost-effective technologies and local building materials.
-Expenditure up to Rs.5.00 lakh under Mahatma Gandhi NREGA is allowed and the balance cost as per the State specific estimate may be mobilised from the Integrated Child Development Services (ICDS) schemes of the Ministry of Women and Child Development, Gol and other schemes.
-AWC building should be of at least 600 sqft plinth area and the design should be in line with the guidelines of the Ministry of Women and Child Development.
+Expenditure up to Rs.
+8.00 lakh under Mahatma Gandhi NREGA is allowed and the balance cost as per the State specific estimate may be mobilised from the Integrated Child Development Services (ICDS) schemes of the Ministry of Women and Child Development, Gol and other schemes.
+AWC building should be of at least 600 sq ft plinth area and the design should be in line with the guidelines of the Ministry of Women and Child-development.

-7.5.3 Construction of Individual Household Latrines (IHHLs) under Mahatma Gandhi NREGA: The scheme of IHHL construction under Mahatma Gandhi NREGA shall focus on construction of IHHLs in Pradhan Mantri Awaas Yojana - Gramin (PMAY-G) houses, wherever required.
+7.5.3 Construction of Individual Household Latrines (IHHLs) under Mahatma Gandhi NREGA: The scheme of IHHL construction under Mahatma Gandhi NREGA shall focus on construction of IHHLs in Pradhan Mantri AwaasYojana - Gramin (PMAY-G) houses, wherever required.
 The unit cost of IHHL under Mahatma Gandhi NREGS will be Rs.12,000/- and design thereof will be as in SBM (G).
-It should be ensured, however, that in cases, where Mahatma Gandhi NREGA funds are being used for the construction of IHHLs, funding under SBM (G) is not used, to avoid duplication.
-Wherever toilets have been constructed under SBM(G) or its predecessor or any other scheme or by the beneficiary, IHHL under Mahatma Gandhi NREGS for PMAY (G) houses cannot be provided.
+It should be ensured, however, that in cases, where Mahatma Gandhi NREGA funds are being used for the construction of IHHLs, funding under SBM (G) is not used.
+Wherever toilets have been constructed under SBM(G) or its predecessor or any other scheme or by the beneficiary, IHHL under Mahatma Gandhi NREGS for PMAY-G houses cannot be provided.
 Any beneficiary in a Mission Antyodaya Gram Panchayat whose name figures in the SBM survey list and who has not been able to get a toilet on account of fund constraint, can be provided IHHL under Mahatma Gandhi NREGS, on priority.
 State governments should provide list of such beneficiaries for coverage under Mahatma Gandhi NREGS at the Gram Panchayat level.
 In all other Gram Panchayats Mahatma Gandhi NREGS funds would be utilized only for PMAY-G beneficiaries, wherever required.
 No defunct toilets shall be taken up for construction of IHHLs under Mahatma Gandhi NREGS.